Listening to Voices on Anti-Racism

 We’ve started the conversation regarding anti-racism, and we’ve made strides.
 The more voices we hear, the more we discover there is to do.
 Under the direction of Senior Vice President Michael Good, MD, the Spencer Fox Eccles School of Medicine at the University of Utah formed an Anti-Racism Commission (ARC) in 2020.
 One year ago, its first report was issued with recommendations, and I was hired and given the exciting challenge of overseeing implementation of those recommendations.
 Here’s the progress we’ve made so far:

-- There have also been significant changes in the compositional diversity of the first-year medical school class.
-The entering classes of 2020 and 2021 are the most diverse in the history of the school.
+The entering classes in 2020 and 2021 are the most diverse in the school's history.
 The majority of students in these two classes are women.
-And approximately 10 percent of the Class of 2021 (12 students) identify as Black, Latinx, American Indian/Alaska Native, or Native Hawaiian/Other Pacific Islander (up from nine students in the Class of 2020).
-While this demonstrates progress, we still have work to do, as 20 percent of our state identify in these groups.
+And approximately 10 percent (15 students) of the Class of 2021 identify as Black, Latinx, American Indian/Alaska Native, or Native Hawaiian/Other Pacific Islander.
+That is up from fourteen students in the Class of 2020.

 With the help of the advancement team at SOM, we extended the underrepresented population's scholarship for the second year in a row.
 The new pre-matriculation program (PROMIS2U) for the MD program has been established with four students in the inaugural class.
 For the incoming class of 2022, the program is expanding and will be offered to a number of students again this year.